-The administrative assistant, who serves as recording secretary, preparing agendas and minutes for ASCCC meetings.
+The administrative assistant, who serves as official record keeper.

 ASCCC activities

 ASCCC sponsors films, dances, concerts, excursions, lectures, and other entertaining, educational, recreational, and cultural activities.
 These are planned for a variety of age and interest groups, and are held both on the Salem campus and in the community.
 Each term, ASCCC publishes a calendar of activities and events for students.